hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU4 - Python Backend - Models.md

 **Regarding Answer Q4.3 (Column Naming for Non-Standard Statuses):**
 The answer suggests: "If additional status fields are absolutely necessary, they should follow the pattern: `{workflow_name}_{status_purpose}_status`.
 The corresponding enum would be named `{WorkflowName}{StatusPurpose}Status."
 It also notes "the architecture strongly discourages additional status fields."

-- **Follow-up Question 4.3.1:** Can you provide a concrete, existing code example from `src/models/` where such an additional, non-standard status field (i.e., not the primary `_curation_status` or `_processing_status`) has been implemented on a model?
+- **Follow-up Question 4.3.1:** Can you provide a concrete, existing code example from `src/models/` (Layer 1: Models & ENUMs) where such an additional, non-standard status field (i.e., not the primary `_curation_status` or `_processing_status`) has been implemented on a model?
 Please include:
-  - The model file path.
+  - The model (Layer 1: Models & ENUMs) file path.
   - The exact column name.
   - The name of its Python Enum class.
   - The name of its PostgreSQL ENUM type.